 You should now be fully convinced that performance and brand marketing go hand in hand.
 It’s time for both teams to start working together as one and partner closely when planning, executing, and reporting on results.

 When it comes to producing and testing creatives, there is an absolute need to establish a close collaboration in order to ensure brand consistency over all channels.
 Plus, as both team members traditionally come from quite different backgrounds, they can benefit from each other's perspective.

 A brand marketer can add compelling and engaging elements to strictly performance-oriented copy and performance marketers can help with valuable knowledge on audience targeting, audience insights, ad engagement, and more.
 You need brand marketing to fuel the top of the funnel and you need performance marketing to make your audience go all the way through it.

 Performance marketing provides great value for brands.
 Here are just some of the pros:

-Of course, there are certain cons as well: performance marketing, although highly data-driven, is not risk-free.
-CPAs on prospecting customers are still quite high on certain industries, there is fierce competition on main performance channels such as Google and Facebook, and costs are substantially increasing over time.
+Of course, there are cons as well: performance marketing, although highly data-driven, is not risk-free.
+CPAs on prospective customers are still quite high on certain industries, there is fierce competition on main performance channels such as Google and Facebook — and costs are substantially increasing over time.

 It’s time for a shift in the industry from the mentality of “brand” vs “performance marketing”.
 When we talk about marketing, it’s all performance and it’s all brand.